 When you think of South Africa, normally natural reserves and safaris are what come to mind.
 But why not escape the crowds for a moment and visit an exposition in Cape Town?
 To switch up your surroundings during a day in the city, the MOCAA (Museum of Contemporary Art Africa) is a sure bet.
 Unusual and ambitious, it is also the largest museum dedicated to contemporary African art in the world.
 Its radical industrial aesthetic put this concrete cathedral at the forefront of trends, especially for fans of installations, artistic videos and happenings!
-Special mention for the brightly colored pop universe created by the artist Athi-Patra Ruga that remind us of the colorful building of the picturesque neighborhood Bo-Kaap not far from the museum.
+Special mention for the brightly coloured pop universe created by the artist Athi-Patra Ruga that reminds us of the colourful building of the picturesque neighbourhood Bo-Kaap not far from the museum.
 On that note, why not take advantage of it and make a detour after visiting the museum and exercise your artistic talents in this extremely instagrammable location?

 Need the keys to enter into the universe of contemporary art?
 The Children’s Tour, which is both entertaining and education, is perfect for families who want to learn more.
 Useful information: 12€ /adult, free for children younger than 18.